lucasbaizer2/hasmer/bytecode-format-generator/README.md

 # Hasmer Bytecode Format Generator

+This subproject contains Node.js scripts that interact with the Hermes source repository, providing tooling for each version of Hermes bytecode.

+There are two scripts:

-This is a Node.js script finds every version of Hermes bytecode and creates a definitions file for it, which is used internally by hasmer.
+* `generate-bytecode-definitions`: This script finds every version of Hermes bytecode and creates a definitions file for it, which is used internally by hasmer.
 A definitions file describes the all instructions and their operands for a Hermes bytecode version.
+* `compile-hermes-cli`: This script compiles the Hermes CLI executables for every Hermes bytecode version (which are found by `generate-bytecode-definitions`).
+The Hermes CLI provides tools for compiling JavaScript into Hermes bytecode, as well as executing Hermes bytecode files.

 # Why do I need this?

-You probably don't need to use this.
-It's primarily meant for maintains of the project to update new versions, or recreate bytecode definition files if the format of the files changes at some point in the future.
+You probably don't need to use this yourself.
+It's primarily meant for maintenance of the project to update new versions.

-Some day, this might run automatically with CI, ensuring you always have the latest bytecode files (hopefully).
+Some day, this might run automatically with CI, ensuring releases always have the latest bytecode files available.

+The latest bytecode definition files (created by `generate-bytecode-definitions`) can be found in the [Resources directory of libhasmer](../hasmer/libhasmer/Resources).

+The Hermes CLI files (created by `compile-hermes-cli`) can be downloaded for any Hermes bytecode version for Windows and Linux on the [hasmer website](https://lucasbaizer2.github.com/hasmer/hermes-cli).

 # Setup